InQuicker/slate/source/index.html.md

 This is the reference documentation for the InQuicker API.
 You can use our API to enable patient scheduling in your business or application.

-The InQuicker API follows the JSON API Specification
+The InQuicker API follows the [JSON:API](https://jsonapi.org/) Specification.
+See their site to get started with JSON:API.

 # Document Conventions.